Clifford Aboagye

-Clifford Aboagye (born 11 February 1995) is a Ghanaian professional footballer who plays as an attacking midfielder for Liga MX club Querétaro.
+Clifford Aboagye (born 11 February 1995) is a Ghanaian professional footballer who plays as an attacking midfielder for Libyan club Al-Murooj.

 Club career

 Born in Accra, Aboagye made his senior debuts for International Allies, being promoted to Ghana Premier League in his first and only season.
 In July 2013 the club accepted a $800,000 bid from Udinese, and he signed a five-year contract with the Serie A club; he was subsequently loaned to Granada CF, linking up with the Andalusians also until 2018 and being assigned to the reserves in Segunda División B.

 On 8 January 2015 Aboagye made his professional debut, coming on as a second half substitute for Riki in a 1–2 home loss against Sevilla FC, for the campaign's Copa del Rey.
 He left the club on 22 December of the following year, after only representing the B-side.

 On 2 January 2017, Aboagye signed a six-month loan deal with Liga MX side Club Atlas.
+On 12 December 2017, the club made his transfer permanent.
+On 12 July 2019, fellow Liga MX club Querétaro, announced the signing of Aboagye on a season-long loan.

+On 29 June 2020, Tijuana announced the signing of Aboagye on a one-year deal.
+He was loaned out to Puebla on 15 December 2020, for the upcoming Clausura 2021.

+On 9 July 2022, Querétaro announced the return of Aboagye, signing him on a free transfer.
+On June 30, 2023, it was announced that Aboagye would run out his contract with the club, becoming a free agent.